dagghe/pyOMA2/docs/docu/3_7b pyvista plotter.rst

 supports saving animations as GIFs.

 Classes:
-    :class:`.PvGeoPlotter`: A class to animate mode shapes in 3D.
+    :class:`.PvGeoPlotter`: A class to plot and animate mode shapes in 3D.
     It takes geometry and result objects as inputs and provides functionalities to visualize mode shapes with various customizable options such as scale factor, view type, and others.

-Key Features:
-    - Animated 3D visualization of mode shapes based on OMA results.
-    - Customizable options for scale factor, view angle, and plot aesthetics.
-    - Supports saving the animation as a GIF file.
-    - Interactive Tkinter window with embedded matplotlib figure for visualization.

 ..
 Warning::
     The module is designed for use within the pyOMA2 package.
 It requires OMA results and